 Exquisite baskets woven by Klamath First Nations are also on display.
 It’s an interesting stop and a good place to hang out on a rainy or sweltering hot day.

-Lots of good places to eat
+Lots of good places to eat in Klamath Falls

 With the Kingsley Field Air National Guard base (one of the few to train F15 pilots) and the Oregon Institute of Technology in the region, there’s plenty of young energy to support some interesting restaurants.